Synchronization and phase transition of two-dimensional self-rotating clock models

-Numerical solution of the mean-field equations (Eq.~\eqref{nonlinearmaster}) for different $q$ reveals a critical value $q_c^{MF}=4$.
+\emph{Mean-field theory.}--- Before implementing accurate simulations, preliminary insights can be gained from mean-field theoretical calculations.
+From the cluster mean-field approximation and a spatially homogeneous ansatz, we obtain a $\mathbb{C}_q $-symmetric closed set of mean-field equations (MFE) governing the dynamics of single-spin probability distribution $P_s(t)$ (see SM for details).
+Numerical solution of the MFE for different $q$ reveals a critical value $q_c^{MF}=4$.
 For $q\ge q_c^{MF}$, a synchronized phase emerges.
-To visualize the high-dimensional dynamics and its bifurcations, we project these $q$ variables onto the 2D mean spin $(m_x,m_y)$ plane as follows:
+To visualize the high-dimensional dynamics and its bifurcations, we project $\{P_s\}$ onto the 2D mean spin plane as follows: $(m_x,m_y)=\sum_{s=0}^{q-1}P_s(\cos\frac{2\pi }{q} s,\sin\frac{2\pi }{q} s)$.

 We fix the self-driven torque $f_0>0$ and increase the coupling strength $J$.
 For $q\ge q_c^{MF}$, the system undergoes two sequential bifurcations.
 First, a Hopf bifurcation destabilizes the origin fixed point on the $(m_x,m_y)$ plane, producing a $\mathbb{C}_q $-symmetric stable limit cycle (disordered-to-synchronized transition, Figs.~\ref{Fig:MFtraject}(b)(c) and Figs.~\ref{Fig:MFq35}(d)(e) in End Matter).
 Next, an infinite-period (or saddle node on an invariant circle) bifurcation replaces the limit cycle with $q$ pairs of $\mathbb{C}_q $-symmetric stable and saddle fixed points (synchronized-to-static ordered transition, Figs.~\ref{Fig:MFtraject}(c)(d) and Figs.~\ref{Fig:MFq35}(e)(f) in End Matter).
 For $q<q_c^{MF}$, the system undergoes a subcritical bifurcation with $\mathbb{C}_q$ symmetry (Figs.~\ref{Fig:MFq35}(a)-(c) in End Matter): it starts with one stable origin fixed point, and then $q$ $\mathbb{C}_q $-symmetric stable fixed points form and coexist with the origin.
 The origin destabilizes next, leaving only the $q$ non-zero fixed points—corresponding to a discontinuous disordered-to-static ordered phase transition.